Ahmad-Ez/Archy-code-generator/README.md

 # Archy AI Developer Co-pilot

 Archy is a local, command-line tool that acts as a "Prompt-Generation Co-pilot" for AI-assisted software development.
-It uses a structured, stateful workflow to help you guide a Large Language Model (LLM), like Google's Gemini, from a high-level idea to a complete, production-ready codebase.
+It uses an extensible, stateful workflow to help you guide a Large Language Model (LLM), like Google's Gemini, from a high-level idea to a complete, production-ready codebase.

-This script manages the project's state, constructs perfectly-formatted, context-aware prompts, and provides a framework for saving, modifying, and iterating on the code the LLM produces.
+This script manages the project's state, constructs perfectly-formatted, context-aware prompts based on project "archetypes," and provides a framework for saving, modifying, and iterating on the code the LLM produces.

 ### Core Concepts

 This tool is built on a few key principles to ensure a robust and predictable development process:

   * **AI Persona ("Archy")**: The script generates prompts that instruct the LLM to act as an expert software architect, ensuring high-quality, consistent output.
+  * **Extensible via Archetypes**: Archy uses a plugin system where each project is based on an "archetype" (a simple Python file).
+These archetypes define the starting template, provide project-specific context to the AI, and can even add custom commands to the tool.
   * **Stateful and Local-First**: The entire project plan, specifications, and code are stored locally.
 The tool manages multiple projects, with each project's state contained within its own directory.
   * **Command-Driven Workflow**: You interact with Archy through a simple set of commands like `plan`, `code`, and `checkpoint` to direct the development process.
   * **Co-pilot Model**: The script does not require API keys.
 It generates prompts for you to manually use in your preferred LLM chat interface, and then you paste the response back into the tool.

 ### Features

+  * **Plugin-Based Archetypes**: Start projects from different templates (e.g., a simple script, a generic web app, or a highly specialized service).
+Archetypes make Archy adaptable to virtually any kind of software project.
   * **Multi-Project Management**: Work on multiple projects and easily switch between them.
   * **Interactive REPL**: A simple command-line interface for managing your project.
 Commands like `code`, `specify`, and `refine` can be run without arguments to enter an interactive mode that prompts you to select from available milestones or tasks.
-  * **Local State Persistence**: Automatically saves your progress to a `.archy/project_state.json` file within your project folder.
+  * **Local State Persistence**: Automatically saves your progress to an `.archy/project_state.json` file within your project folder.
   * **Checkpoint & Undo**: Save named checkpoints of your project state and revert back to them at any time.
 An `undo` command reverts the last action.
   * **Intelligent Dependency & File Merging**: Automatically detects when a task needs to modify a file created by another task (e.g., adding a new dependency to an existing `requirements.txt`).
-It instructs the AI to perform the merge and ensures the final result is correctly combined in the project state, preventing overwrites.
+It instructs the AI to perform the merge and ensures the final result is correctly combined in the project state.
   * **Clipboard Integration**: Automatically copies generated prompts to your clipboard (requires `pyperclip`).
   * **File Syncing & Protection**: A `sync` command to regenerate all project files from the state file.
 An `.archyignore` file can be used to protect specific files from being overwritten.

 ### Project Structure

-When you use the tool, your project directory will be organized as follows:
+A typical Archy setup involves the tool itself and the projects it manages.

 ```
-your-project-folder/
+archy-tool-folder/
 │
+├── archy.py                <-- The main script you run.
+│
+└── archetypes/             <-- Directory for all project archetypes.
+    ├── simple.py           <-- A basic, general-purpose archetype.
+    └── generic_webapp.py   <-- A starter for full-stack web apps.
+    └── ...                 <-- Add your own custom archetypes here.

+your-project-folder/        <-- A project you are building with Archy.
+│
 ├── .archy/                 <-- Internal directory for the co-pilot.
 │   ├── project_state.json  <-- The "brain" of your project.
 Safely commit this file.
+│   ├── archetype.conf      <-- Records which archetype this project uses.
 │   ├── checkpoints/        <-- Contains all your saved checkpoints.
-│   └── .archyignore        <-- (Optional) List files for Archy to ignore.
+│   └── .archyignore        <-- (Optional) List of files for Archy to ignore.
 │
 ├── src/                    <-- All your project's code, tests, and modules...
 │   └── main.py             <-- ...are generated directly into the project folder.